*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

-Why Are LED Bulbs More Expensive Upfront Than Conventional Bulbs?
+Why Are LED Headlight Bulbs More Expensive Upfront Than Conventional Headlights?

-A major reason LED lights have a higher upfront cost than conventional bulbs is because they use an LED chip with sapphire and gallium in the semiconductor.
-Also, the price of the other materials used in their manufacture, such ceramic, rare earth phosphors, silicone, gold wire etc. drive up the cost.
+A major reason LED headlights have a higher upfront cost than conventional headlight bulbs is that they use an LED chip with sapphire and gallium in the semiconductor.
+Also, the price of the other materials used in their manufacture, such as ceramic, rare earth phosphors, silicone, gold wire, etc. drives up the cost.

 Finally, there is the cost associated with the need for additional calibration and standardization testing required for LED lights.

 So there is no denying that these top LED headlights are more expensive than other replacement bulbs.